xyyuhans/about/index.md

 - Automatic configuration and fault detection of the network synchronization system
 - Use machine learning to find faulty synchronization sources in RAN
-- Visualize network synchronization in RAN domain and transport domain
+- Visualize network synchronization in the RAN domain and the transport domain

 ## Course Projects